 Afforestation on mineral soils

 Forests planted on mineral soils are generally accepted to result in increased soil carbon (C) content; furthermore, if the mineral soil has a high clay texture, most of the carbon (70%) will be of stable form, as evaluated by Villada, 2013 from the UK BioSoil soil network sites thus aiding long term carbon sequestration into the soil.
 Positive soil C rate of change has been measured along a 200 years of Oak chronosequence on heavy clay soils at Alice Holt.
-Our research into Short Rotation Forestry (SRF) indicates soil C sequestration is highest on arable soils previously having very low soil C content.
+Our research into Short Rotation Forestry (SRF) indicates that soil C sequestration is the highest on arable soils that previously had very low soil C content.
 Leaf litter inputs and tree rooting will enrich the low soil carbon levels, improving soil quality and biodiversity.

 Further information on our research into the effects of SRF on mineral soils is available on our Short-Rotation Forestry effects on soil page.